- Books, Literature, and Writing»

 I couldn't read, so my cousin read those books, and later others, to me.
 She'd let me lean against her and she'd scratch my head while she read.
 It was a comfort zone I would look to re-experience for many years to come as, along with comics in general and Beatle music, it helped get me through the difficult time of my brother developing cancer and dying.
 When I finally did learn to read well enough I hid the fact, I didn't want to give up snuggling with my cousin.
 But one day when I approached her with a Superboy comic she told me I could read it by myself.
 Bonus sad day.

-I remember going into a candy shop and seeing on the rack Spiderman getting clobbered by Sandman, and Electro, and the Human Torch blazing around.
+I remember going into a candy shop and seeing covers on the rack Spiderman getting clobbered by the Sandman, then Electro, and the Human Torch blazing around.
 I didn't exactly know the characters but they caught my eye.
 There was a mystique about them that the Superman books didn't have.

 Or maybe it was the artwork.
 I didn't know Ditko by name, but his artwork was the first I distunguished from other artists'.
 I remember opening up an issue of Konga and realizing it was the same artist.
 There was something about his artwork that made me dizzy.
-But there was also something about the art on a cover of Fantastic Four, with the FF bent low before a pharoah, that had me running to the park to beg my mother's friend for a dime to buy it..
-Or were they already 12 cents at that point?
-Actually, I recall my favorite comic at the time was 25 cents: an 80 page giant featuring Supeman and all his super buddies.
+But there was also something about the art on a cover of Fantastic Four, with the FF bent low before a pharoah, that had me running to the park to beg my mother's friend for 12 cents to buy it Actually, I recall my favorite comic at the time was 25 cents: an 80 page giant featuring Supeman and all his super buddies.